 Maximum Training Depth: 15 feet (pool is 4, 5, & 12 feet deep and heated)

-Suggested Duration: 14 - 20 hours Total to get to Demo Ranger, then there are additional programs.
+Duration: 14 hours Total to get to Demo Ranger, then there are additional programs.

 Because of the equipment-intensive nature of this program, as well as the special instructors (all with Texas Criminal History Checks) required to teach it, the program cannot be inexpensive.
 However, the value received in solid water training and development of personal responsibility and positive community interaction is exceptional.
 Did we already mention IT IS FUN!